For Those Who Are Ready to Make Contact With the Ghosts of Williamsburg, Virginia... in Broad Daylight!

 If you believe you’re ready to see past the stone monuments and hallowed Earth of the cemeteries of Williamsburg, Virginia, and catch a glimpse of the other side for yourself, then here is why you should book a Colonial Ghosts Cemetery Tour today.

-- The Peyton Randolph house and how it's considered to be one of the most haunted buildings in America!
+- The Peyton Randolph house and why it's considered to be one of the most haunted buildings in America!

 - Find out the truth about the real Captain John Smith and one of the reasons why Colonial Ghosts tour guides insist on paying respect to the Native Americans who died here.